|Music skip button based on ESP-Now protocol|

 - Read-the-docs about the low-level IDF ESP-Now API

 - Our current WiFi-based skip button

-- make sure ESP8266 ESP-now implementation is interoperable with ESP32 ESP-now implementation
+make sure ESP8266 ESP-now implementation is interoperable with ESP32 ESP-now implementationindeed it is!

-- use ESP-Now also for other kinds of hacker space infrastructure where low-power consumption is important and/or a power wire is inconvenient.
+- use ESP-Now also for other kinds of hacker space infrastructure where low-power consumption is important and/or a power wire is inconvenient: outside temperature for example.